jordansissel/sysadvent/2011/10/article.md

 There may be wonderful stories waiting to be told by the data, but you need to be able to extract those stories.

-In the example that follows I want to see the most common scenarios where mail did not get sent correctly.
-I will be looking for a status that does not start with "Sent" and I will want to see the top mail domains that were involved in non-successful mail delivery.
+In the example that follows, I want to see the most common scenarios where mail did not get sent correctly.
+I will be looking for a status that does not start with "Sent," and I will want to see the top mail domains that were involved in non-successful mail delivery.

-First we select only the mail domain and the status from the LOGS_BASE relation:
+First we select only the mail domain and the status from the `LOGS_BASE` relation:

     grunt> DOMAIN_STAT = FOREACH LOGS_BASE GENERATE dest_domain, stat;